 - Using classes

-If-elif is the shortcut for the if-else chain.
-We can use the if-elif statement and add the else statement at the end which is performed if none of the above if-elif statement is true.
+If-elif is the shortcut for the if-else if-else chain.
+We can use the if-elif statement and add the else statement at the end which is performed if none of the above if-elif statements is true.
+The if-elif chain allows you to handle multiple conditions inside one block.

 If you know the basic python language then you must be familiar with a dictionary and its pattern of storing a group of objects in memory using key-value pairs.
 So, when we use the dictionary to replace the Switch case statement, the key value of the dictionary data type works as cases in a switch statement.

-In this blog, we studied what is switch case and its implementation in python language using 3 ways as python does not have the functionality to use a switch statement, unlike other languages.
-Now you also code for python switch case to try it yourself.
-Therefore, it is highly recommended to use a python switch statement while programming because it increases the coding efficiency and easier to implement.
+In this blog, we studied how to implement a Switch Case in Python programming.
+Now you also code for the python switch case to try it yourself.
+It is highly recommended to use it because it increases the coding efficiency and is easier to implement.